StereoKit/StereoKit-Docs/docs/Pages/StereoKit/Model/GetMesh.md

 ```csharp
 Mesh GetMesh(int subsetIndex)
 ```
+[Obsolete] For removal in v0.4.
+Use Nodes/Visuals.Mesh instead.
 Gets a link to the Mesh asset used by the model subset!
 Note that this is not necessarily a unique mesh, and could be shared in a number of other places.
 Consider copying and replacing it if you intend to modify it!